G3XAR/Security-Research/README.md

 # Vulnerability-Research

-This repository contains CVE reports and PoCs.
+This repository contains CVE reports and Proof-of-Concepts.

 ---